Provisional Entries for Summer 2023

-Summer 2022 is the first summer series in which learners will sit GCSE, AS and A level exams since 2019.
 In 2020 and 2021, summer exams were cancelled due to the impact of the COVID-19 pandemic and grades were determined by centres.
 In summer 2023, there are no changes to assessments, but advance information has been provided to learners and a different grading approach will be used.
 Entry figures in this release will have been affected by these different approaches to awarding grades, as well as by other disruption caused by the COVID-19 pandemic.
 Further information can be found in the background notes.

-- Year 12 or above entries decreased this summer, making up 3.8% of total GCSE entries.
+- Year 12 or above entries decreased by 0.1% this summer, making up 3.9% of total GCSE entries.

-- The majority of the increase was a result of entries from Year 13 learners, which increased by 4.4% compared to last summer, accounting for 92.2% of all A level entries this summer.
+- There was a decrease of 2,945 entries for Year 13 learners.
+Year 13 learners accounted for 92.2% of all A level entries this summer.

 There are a number of factors that can influence why entries for year groups might change over time, for example changes to: